-General methods of preparation, correlation of physical properties with their structures, chemical properties and uses of Alcohol, polyhydric alcohols, Ethers, aldehydes, ketones, carboxylic acids and their derivatives, Phenol, Benzaldehyde and Benzoic acid -their important methods of preparation and reactions.
-Acidity of carboxylic acids and phenol effect of substituents on the acidity of carboxylic acids.
+General methods of preparation, correlation of physical properties with their structures, chemical properties and uses of Alcohol, polyhydric alcohols, Ethers, aldehydes, ketones, carboxylic acids and their derivatives, Phenol, Benzaldehyde, and Benzoic acid -their important methods of preparation and reactions.
+The acidity of carboxylic acids and phenol effect of substituents on the acidity of carboxylic acids.

 Unit 25: Organic Compounds Containing Nitrogen